jonathan-kee/DNS-Container/readme.md

 };

 After adding the lines, save the changes and exit the editor.

+- on node2:
+1. First, SSH into node02:
+ssh node02

+2. Install and start BIND9 using the following commands: sudo apt update sudo apt install bind9 bind9utils -y sudo systemctl start named

+Explanation
+As with our primary DNS server, it is essential to install BIND9 on node02 to handle DNS requests.
+Having two DNS servers enhances the availability of our DNS service, ensuring continued operation even if one server encounters issues.

 # QNA
 1) Do I want to do port mapping for Bind9?
 What is Bind9 DNS port?